secure-engineer/rbac-tax/content/_index.md

 # FAQs

 {{< details "How is base pricing determined?" >}}
-We disregard free tier pricing, as we can assume these aren't intended for long term business customer use.
+We disregard free tier pricing, as we can assume these aren't intended for long-term business customer use.
 We also disregard "single person" pricing, under the assumption that we're looking on behalf of a team of 5, 10, or more people.
 {{< /details >}}

 <br>